showmik/html-muse-tokenizer/README.md

 This project is licensed under the [MIT License](https://opensource.org/license/mit/).
 Feel free to use, modify, and distribute the code for both personal and commercial projects.

-## ✨ Acknowledgements

-**HtmlMuse.Tokenizer** is inspired by the **HTML Living Standard** specification and aims to provide a reliable and compliant tokenizer implementation in C#.
-Special thanks to the contributors and maintainers of the **HTML Living Standard** for their valuable work.

 ## 📧 Contact

 For any questions or inquiries, please contact [intisarbnaim@gmail.com](mailto:intisarbnaim@gmail.com).